-EASTERN AUSTRALIA: FROM THE OUTBACK TO THE WET TROPICS 03 - 20 NOVEMBER 2022 30 OCTOBER - 16 NOVEMBER 2023 30 NOVEMBER - 17 DECEMBER 2024
+BIRDING TOUR AUSTRALIA: EASTERN AUSTRALIA - FROM THE OUTBACK TO THE WET TROPICS

+29 OCTOBER - 15 NOVEMBER 2024

+29 OCTOBER - 15 NOVEMBER 2025

+29 OCTOBER - 15 NOVEMBER 2026

-Major Mitchell's Cockatoo is one of our gorgeous targets on this trip. www.birdingecotours.com
+Pink Cockatoo (formerly called Major Mitchell's Cockatoo) is one of our spectacular target birds on this eastern Australia birding tour.

 Australia, the island continent, is a remote landmass that drifted away from Antarctica tens of millions of years ago.
 Without significant volcanic activity and other mountain-building forces it is also the flattest continent, with the world's oldest soils.
 Despite its lack of topography this incredible landmass is one of extremes.
 The Outback, the continent's core, is a vast and hostile desert with unpredictable weather patterns that sometimes flush the landscape green.
 Along the edges more regular precipitation allows ancient rainforests, heathlands, and fire-resistant sclerophyll woodlands to grow.
 Due to its long isolation and harsh environments Australia is now home to birds of a different feather, including eight endemic bird families and a further seven shared only with neighboring New Guinea.
 About 300 bird species are endemic to Australia, making it second only to Indonesia in this regard.
 Throughout this country's every extreme its amazing avifauna has shown the adaptability and resiliency to survive in even the most challenging environments.
 In addition, this avifauna is just dripping with charismatic species, from bowerbirds to parrots to fairywrens to kookaburras to cassowaries to lyrebirds.
 Throughout the course of this small-group tour we sample habitats ranging from the arid plains north of Deniliquin to the wet rainforests of the Atherton Tablelands in search of as many of these wonderful birds as possible, while also appreciating the many other unique plants and animals along the way.
 Our journey begins at the cosmopolitan city of Melbourne, Victoria in southeast Australia, visiting coastal heathland for several localized habitat specialists such as Gang-gang Cockatoo and Beautiful Firetail.
-Farther north and west towards the interior, arid mallee vegetation and saline lakes provide habitat for the mound-building Malleefowl, the impossibly blue Splendid Fairywren, and the evocatively named Major Mitchell's Cockatoo, among a host of other species.
+Farther north and west towards the interior, arid mallee vegetation and saline lakes provide habitat for the mound-building Malleefowl, the impossibly blue Splendid Fairywren, the gorgeous Pink Cockatoo, among a host of other species.
 On one evening we make a special effort to observe the monotypic Plains-wanderer in the dry plains north of Deniliquin in New South Wales